genieclust¶

 Detected cluster labels.

-Normally an integer vector such that
+An integer vector such that

 The actual number of clusters detected by the algorithm.